 Like all countries in Eastern Europe, Russia has its own version of Santa Claus, who differs slightly from the jovial, round-bellied, red-suited gentleman who appears in Hollywood films and on American Christmas cards.
 The Russian Santa Claus is known as Ded Moroz, which translates to “Grandfather Frost” in English, but most English speakers simply call him “Father Frost.”

-He is a figure associated with Russian Christmas traditions and New Year's traditions, and while Ded Moroz is the Russian equivalent of Santa Claus, he is unmistakably Russian in appearance and attitude, typically shown in a long, Russian-style coat in the colors of red, icy blue, silver, or gold, which is lined or trimmed with white fur.
+He is a figure associated with Russian Christmas traditions and New Year's traditions.
+While Ded Moroz is the Russian equivalent of Santa Claus, he is unmistakably Russian in appearance and attitude, typically appearing in long, Russian-style coats in red, icy blue, silver, or gold, lined or trimmed with white fur.

 Ded Moroz lacks the conical-style cap worn by the Western Santa and instead sports a rounded Russian cap generously trimmed with fur, and his clothing is sometimes richly decorated with embroidery.
 Traditionally shown as a tall and slender older gentleman, Ded Moroz cuts an elegant figure on Christmas cards wishing the receiver happy New Year.

 Ded Moroz carries a staff and sports a long, white beard.
 He protects his feet from the cold by tall valenki, felted boots popular in Russia, or leather boots.
 The three horses of the Russian troika offer enough power and speed to get Ded Moroz to where he needs to go...the Russian Santa has no need for eight reindeer.